LoganLieou/gapped/README.md

 Gapped is for farming commits, commits are cringe metric so I decided to write a plugin.

-Editing this readme right now is actually farming commits for me this is a bit disg
+Editing this readme right now is actually farming commits for me this is a bit disgusting